cleesmith/python_learning/README.md

 * **matplotlib** ... plotting

 Love the language Ruby, but is there anything Python doesn't provide as a package, and the syntax sure is simple to learn.
 Once you get the knack of that indentation/colon thing.
+Maybe they could call it colodent or indentolon, you known, something that really sticks with you.
-Not to mention that it's already installed just about everywhere, even on a RPi/BPi.
+Plus the it's already installed just about everywhere, even on a RPi/BPi ... in my toothbrush?

 ***